 What are weaves and how are they different from fabrics?

-Types of weaves have often been mistaken for types of fabrics.
-For example, satin is a type of weave, and does not denote fabric content.
+Certain weaves are often mistaken for fabric types.
+For example, satin is a type of weave that does not denote fabric content.
 Satin is woven from silk, polyester, acetate, or even blends of fibers.
-Each different fiber content contributes to the hand and drape of the satin fabric also a weave that is seen in brocade, damask, and tapestry.
-I once called a fabric store to find jacquard woven fabric only to be told that they didn´t carry natural fabrics.
-The correct answer would have been to ask what type of jacquard I was looking for.
+Each different fiber content contributes to the hand and drape of the satin fabric.
+Satin is a weave that is seen in brocade, damask, and tapestry.

 Other commonly asked questions about Fabrics and their Features